vuepress-theme-hope/vuepress-theme-hope/docs/search-pro/src/guide.md

 By default, the plugin will only index headings, article excerpt and custom fields you add.
 If you want to index all content, you should set `indexContent: true` in the plugin options.

+If you want only some of the pages to be indexed, set `filter` options in plugin options to control which pages are indexed, see [Config → Filter](./config.md#filter).
+You can also set `search: false` in frontmatter to prevent a page from being indexed.

 ::: warning

 When indexing languages that is not word based, like Chinese, Japanese or Korean, you should set `indexOptions` and `indexLocaleOptions` to perform correct word-splitting, see [Customize Index Generation](#customize-index-generation).